davide5230/Data-Science/Dataset Analysis/Survey Analysis/README.md

 ## Dataset
 The dataset contains responses collected through a structured **interview survey**.
 Each record corresponds to a respondent and includes multiple-choice questions (Q1–Q13) covering usage, perceptions, and behaviors.
+Due to licensing restrictions, the dataset is not publicly included.
+To reproduce the pipeline, provide your own dataset in .csv format under a data/ directory.

 ## Summary